 The Indispensable Power of Great Writing ð How compelling stories can capture the elusive 2% Ian Phillips "Who are the 2%?" fail to see the point of roughly 98% of human communication."
-So a British journalist once wrote.
+So wrote a British journalist recently.
 Coincidentally, a global client reckoned that his people engaged with just two percent of what they receive.
 So the demand on everyone's lips?
 "Avoid the 98 and get us into that two."
 How?
 By finding compelling stories that take flight, all the way to the minds and hearts of those you wish to influence, inform and inspire.
-So our writer hunches over piles of data, the client's request bouncing round his brain.
+So our short-sighted, balding writer hunches over piles of data, the client's request bouncing round his brain.
 "A speech."
 "A website."
-"A think-piece."
+"A thinkpiece."
 His heart leaps.
 It's his idea of heaven.
 All that complexity needing to be unravelled and then rebuilt into a winning narrative with just the right quality and quantity of words!
 In these few short pages, you can take a quick trip through a selection of media, clients and subjects.
 Hopefully it proves diverting and informative ... and leaves you energised by the thought of harnessing the power of great writing.
 "How can we change the world?"
 T hat should Europe's most influential business leaders do when they fear for the competitive future of their continent?
 The first thing they realise: this is not a battle to be undertaken alone.
 There is strength in numbers.
-Emulating King Arthur, ~ "Energizing a Continent - How Competitiveness Will Drive Europe's Future" ~ A Lecture to be given by its individual members 2011-2012 they gather at a round table which they call, with understandable pragmatism and a complete absence of romance, the European Round Table of Industrialists.
+Emulating King Arthur, àr "Energizing a Continent - How Competitiveness Will Drive Europe's Future" àr A Lecture to be given by its individual members 2011-2012 they gather at a round table which they call, with understandable pragmatism and a complete absence of romance, the European Round Table of Industrialists.
 And they know that the more vital a message, the more the voice must ring with authority and clarity.
 A lecture, rooted in robust thinking, grounded on solid research and leavened by engaging slides, weaves together the strands of what must be said to the leaders of today and tomorrow: "Act now to make Europe competitive, before it is too late."
 "What the hell does that mean?"
-P hones were ringing off the hook.
-And not every caller used 'hell' either.
-A compulsory new game-changing scheme was coming and no-one understood it.
-"What can I do?" bemoaned an SME client.
-"I'm spending forever explaining it, over and over again."
-Back came the advice: "Time for a book."
+Phones were ringing off the hook.
+And not all every caller used 'hell' either.
+A profound new scheme was coming and no-one understood it.
+"What can I do?" bemoaned a small (business size, not stature) client.
+"I spend forever explaining it.
+What can I do?"
+"Time for a book."
 Statutes and policies were pored over and the architecture of a narrative emerged.
-Years of editing law books rushed from deep background opaque legalese as was transformed into a transparent narrative.
-Laypeople, profoundly affected by the new system, finally began to understand.
-Inconsistencies and uncertainties were exposed and dangers sign-posted, so that the full impact could be grasped and plans prepared.
+Years of editing law books rushed from deep background as inaccessible legalese was turned into language that laypeople, profoundly affected by a major new regulatory system, could finally begin to understand.
+Inconsistencies and uncertainties were exposed and dangers sign-posted so that the full impact could be grasped and plans prepared.

 Not long after, a new government scrapped the whole scheme!
-But at least, for a while, anxieties were allayed.
+But at least, for a while, some worried brows were soothed.
 "Can we speak to them without effing swearing?"
-E× xactly how do you seize - and hold - the attention of an audience which is young and impatient, used to quick-fire messages and with a penchant for earthy language?
-"Er, we know", said the trade union for professional football players.
-"A
+Eww xactly how do you seize - and hold - the attention of an audience which is young and impatient, used to quick-fire messages and with a penchant for earthy language?
+"Er, we know", suggested the trade union for professional soccer players.